aws/event-ruler/README.md

 ### Suggestions for better performance

 Here are some suggestions on processing rules and events:
-1. For new code, use `withStructuredMatching(true)` on Machine.Builder for linear-time matching that handles events with large arrays efficiently.
+1. Since 2.0.0, `rulesForJSONEvent()` uses StructuredFinder by default for linear-time matching.
+If you need the previous behavior, use `withStructuredMatching(false)` on Machine.Builder.
 2. If your team is still using old API -- rulesForEvent, switch to rulesForJSONEvent API.
 Due to limited resource, old API will not be maintained well thought contributions are always welcomed.
 2. If your team does event flattening by yourself,  you are recommended to use Ruler to flatten the event, just pass Json string or Json node.
 We have many optimizations within Ruler parsing code.
 3. if your team does Rule Json parsing by yourself, you are recommended to just pass the Json described rule string directly to Ruler, in which will do some pre-processing, e.g. add “”.